pjsvis/simple-graph/cda-matrix-ref/ctx-v3-baseline.md

     date: "2025-08-12"
     target_substrate: "Baseline (Substrate Agnostic)"
     changes:
-      - Initial formulaic generation from The Loom knowledge graph.
+      - Initial formulaic generation from the knowledge graph.
     lessons_learned: >
       This artifact represents the baseline, architecturally-sound persona derived from the analysis of the Ctx v61/1.76 system.
 It serves as the starting point for